 That’s where we ended up adopting the buckets, which is a term introduced to me by a friend called Ivailo Jordanov, a brilliant growth guy based here in London whom we consulted during my gig at Karhoo.
 Basically, he suggested dividing our entire user base into segments, assigning every user to a “bucket”.
 Then, when running an experiment, assign the users from some buckets to experiment A, and the remaining buckets to pot B, which gives you a couple of important results.

 The first is that you can run a three-ways ABC test rather than a 2-ways AB test.

 The other thing is that it allows to run several tests in parallel.

-Say you want to do a test to force users to login with Facebook, at the same time while you are experimenting on retention by sending push notifications.
-You could find that the users logging in with Facebook have a higher retention: is it because they are logging in through Facebook, or is it because of the push notifications?
-If you have multiple buckets of users you can run both tests in parallel, guaranteeing you can tell results of the two tests independently, for example assigning the buckets as follows:
+Say you want to do a test to force users to log in with Facebook, at the same time while you are experimenting with retention by sending push notifications.
+You could find that the users logging in with Facebook have higher retention: is it because they are logging in through Facebook, or is it because of the push notifications?
+If you have multiple buckets of users you can run both tests in parallel, guaranteeing you can tell the results of the two tests independently, for example assigning the buckets as follows:

 Push notifications and Engagement strategy

 Interviewer: I remember you speaking about the push notifications part.
 You have a long learning history around push notifications.
 Maybe you can introduce us to that.